RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Method

+Consider a simple user prompt $\mathcal{P}$ such as ``red ginger blooming in a garden".
+Our approach first leverages an LLM to identify core entities and related concepts; e.g., botanical species, scene setting, and potential relational cues.
+Once key entities are extracted, we employ an LLM to dynamically generate graph queries to retrieve their associated attributes and relationships from the knowledge graph.
+This yields a structured context set that encompasses both appearance features (e.g., bract shape, color, arrangement) and relational cues (e.g., pollinator = hummingbird, habitat = tropical forests).
+The retrieved context is then expanded using Contrastive CoT prompting \cite{chia2023contrastive} to highlight multiple visual and narrative dimensions, creating a richly grounded prompt that would be tedious to manually author.

 \textbf{Image Generation:} Given a high-level user prompt \(\mathcal{P}\), we generate a context-enriched prompt \(\mathcal{P'}\) by leveraging knowledge graph-based RAG and feed it to the T2I model.
-By enriching the initial prompts with extensive contextual and appearance information, \texttt{Context Canvas} enables the generation of accurate visual representations.
+By enriching the initial prompts with extensive contextual and appearance information, \texttt{RAVEL} enables the generation of accurate visual representations.

-\textbf{Image Editing:} Given an input image and an editing prompt $\mathcal{P}_e$ such as ``Add Tumburu's musical instrument", \texttt{Context Canvas} retrieves precise details about Tumburu's instrument from the knowledge graph.
-This ensures the accurate and contextually appropriate addition of the specific item or concept to the image, unlike the standard ControlNet, which might add a random instrument.
-See Fig. \ref{fig:method-diagram} for an overview of our approach.
+\textbf{Image Editing:} Given an input image and an editing prompt $\mathcal{P}_e$ such as ``Add the pollinator of red ginger", \texttt{RAVEL} queries the knowledge graph to retrieve precise contextual details; e.g., pollinators like hummingbird, orchid bee, or butterfly.
+This ensures the accurate and semantically grounded addition of the correct entity to the image, in contrast to standard ControlNet, which may insert a generic or unrelated object due to the lack of symbolic guidance.